ESIR2-PROJET-KEOLIS/global/README.md

 ## Development launcher

 - Clone the repository with all the submodules
+- Package the project processing-storage-unit with "mvn package".
+This will generate a jar file in the target folder.
 - Run the docker compose file : "docker-compose-dev.yaml"

 ## Production launcher